com-lihaoyi/sourcecode/README.md

   you have multiple statements in a `{}` block, `sourcecode.Text` will only capture the source code for the last expression that gets returned.
 This implicit is slightly experimental; be sure to report any bugs you find!
-- `sourcecode.Args`: the arguments that where provided to the nearest enclosing method
+- `sourcecode.Args`: the arguments that were provided to the nearest enclosing method
 - `sourcecode.Name.Machine`, `sourcecode.FullName.Machine` and
   `sourcecode.Enclosing.Machine` which are similar to `sourcecode.Name`,